jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 frustrated.
 Set good context and help them!!
 I think we do a pretty good job in our docs, but we're always trying to get better.

-My favorite docs right now are the Github docs, which I reference here.
+If you are looking for an example of excellent docs - my favorite docs right now are the Github docs.

 ## Support Video